We Roasted 5 Grocery Store Turkeys & This Is the Best

 We dried the bird, applied a tablespoon of canola oil to each side along with two tablespoons of freshly ground black pepper, and, for the turkeys that weren't brined, one tablespoon of Kosher salt.

-Our oven was set to 450 degrees and after an hour of cooking, a Bluetooth meat thermometer was stuck into deep into the breast and set with a 150-degree alarm.
-Once that went off—most of them only took about an hour and half to cook—the legs were then checked to make sure they hit the 165-degree mark.
-When all temps were A-OK, the bird was taken out and left to rest for 5 minutes before carving and taste testing.
+Our oven was set to 450 degrees and after an hour of cooking, a Bluetooth meat thermometer was stuck deep into the breast and set with a 150-degree alarm.
+Once that went off—most of them only took about an hour and a half to cook—the legs were then checked to make sure they hit the 165-degree mark.
+When all temps were OK, the bird was taken out and left to rest for 5 minutes before carving and taste testing.

 Each taste tester was given skin-on breast meat along with a chunk of leg and thigh meat.
 They were tasked with studying the meat for tenderness, texture, and flavor, and then ranked each according to a one-to-five scale and they wrote down comments.
 Those results were then calculated and edited, and created the Eat This, Not That! definitive holiday ranking of Thanksgiving turkeys.
+Here are the results, listed from worst to best.

 Disclaimer: Since each turkey took time to thaw and store, plus would require five identical ovens, to roast at the same time, they were cooked over a two-week period with some taste tasters who were around to be able to give their opinions on every bird.
 And they all tasted very similar, as would be expected, so either would be a good choice for a successful Thanksgiving feast—and all skin was crispy and delicious, thanks to the spatchcock method.